 Today the Bartholomew Park Foundation maintains and preserves the property and rents the Spanish-style building to the Bartholomew Park Winery.
 Next to the winery building, picnic grounds overlook the hillside vineyards and the replica Haraszthy Villa.
 Other picnic areas are available at the villa and in a garden setting in is known as the property's Gazebo Park.

-And, with a trailhead and parking lot located next to the villa, about three miles of marked hiking trails wind through the wooded hillside behind the winery.
+And, with a trailhead and parking lot located next to the villa, about three miles of marked hiking trails wind through the wooded hillside behind the winery (trails currently closed for maintenance and repair).

 Bartholomew Park, 1695 Castle Road, Sonoma, 707-938-2244; open daily 10 a.m. to 6 p.m., closed New Year's Day, East Sunday, Thanksgiving Day, and Christmas Day, and other days without notice.
 Dogs allowed only on leash.